Walter Kissling: Other activities

 Kissling had an active role in the founding of the Costa Rican Campus (now named after him) of the INCAE Business School in 1984, after the situation of the INCAE campus in Nicaragua became unstable due to the Nicaraguan Revolution.
 He was also president and a 16-year member of the board of directors of INCAE.

 He was president of La Camara de Industrias de Costa Rica and served on the boards of several companies including: La Nación, Atlas Eléctrica, Banco Banex, and Pentair Inc.

+Personal life

+Kissling was married to Cecilia Kissling; the couple had five children and nine grandchildren.

 Later life

 Kissling spent most of his later life promoting Corporate Social Responsibility in Costa Rica.
 In 1997 he founded Asociación Empresarial para el Desarrollo a non profit organization that promotes Corporate Social Responsibility in Costa Rica.

 He died on January 28, 2002, following a battle with cancer.
 He was 70.

 Legacy

 The INCAE Business School named its Campus in Costa Rica in his honor.
 Many Costa Rican business leaders consider Walter Kissling as the Franklin Chang-Diaz (notable Costa Rican - American astronaut) of Costa Rican business because of his achievements.